Malignant Narcissism: When Narcissism Takes a Dark Turn

 It focuses on changing the negative thought patterns and behaviors that have developed as a result of the abuse.
 A therapist can guide you through understanding the impact of the abuse, helping you rebuild your self-esteem and develop healthier relationships.

-Additionally, support groups for abuse survivors offer a space to connect with others who have gone through similar experiences.
 These groups provide not only emotional support but also practical advice on how to cope with the aftermath of narcissistic abuse.
 Sharing your story with others who understand can be incredibly empowering and reassuring.

 Legal Protection from Narcissists